-- 48. In order to estimate leakage, project participants shall monitor, for each monitoring period, each of the following indicators: - (a) Percentage of families/households of the community involved in or affected by the project activity displaced due to the implementation of the project activity; - (b) Percentage of total production of the main produce (for example meat or corn) within the project boundary displaced due to the project activity. - 49.
-If the value of both of these two indicators for the specific monitoring period is lower than 10 per cent, then
+49. In order to estimate leakage, project participants shall monitor, for each monitoring period, each of the following indicators:

+- (a) Percentage of families/households of the community involved in or affected by the project activity displaced due to the implementation of the project activity; - (b) Percentage of total production of the main produce (for example meat or corn) within the project boundary displaced due to the project activity. - (c) The time-average number of grazing animals per hectare within the project boundary that is displaced due to the project activity divided by the average grazing capacity of land for the area, expressed as percentage.

+50. If the values of these indicators for the specific monitoring period is lower than 10 per cent, then

-$$L{(t)} = 0 ag{18}$$
+$$L{(t)} = 0 \tag{28}$$